Sabotage on the Balkan Stream: A deep dive into the foiled pipeline attack in Serbia

 • Review your dependencies: Map out your critical dependencies, whether they are energy, logistics, or digital services.
 Understand the security posture of your third-party vendors and have contingency plans in place for supply chain disruptions.

-The foiled plot on the Balkan Stream is a critical data point in the ongoing story of hybrid conflict and the vulnerability of the infrastructure that underpins modern society.
+The foiled plot is a critical data point in the ongoing story of hybrid conflict and the vulnerability of the infrastructure that underpins modern society.
 It is a testament to the success of Serbian intelligence but also a warning that the threats are real, persistent, and demand constant vigilance.

 Share: